 The Right Way To Do Long Term Water Storage

 Having a reliable long-term water storage plan is vital to your survival during dire situations.
-There are a few tips and tricks that may seem simple but are of the highest importance when it comes to storing your water.
+There are a few tips and tricks that may seem simple but are of the highest importance when storing your water.

 The sun can do a ton of damage to your water supply, and that is why color is so important when it comes to water storage containers.

 There are several quality storage containers on the market, and you will notice that most of the plastic ones are colored dark blue or sometimes green.

 These colors are the most UV-resistant in the color spectrum and do a wonderful job of combatting sun rays and UV light from reaching your water supply.
 Color may seem like just an aesthetic thing, but it is a major factor with water storage containers.

 It is also a widely known fact that a blue barrel or tank is water and does not contain explosive material.
 For example, red barrels are widely regarded as gasoline, and storing water in a red barrel may be a bad idea for this reason and because red does not resist UV-light very well.